remy/remysharp.com/public/blog/opening-windows-again-part-1.md

 ## Keyboard ⌨️

 The keyboard, and keys are soft to touch and a pleasure to press.
-The keys are a light plastic, matt like texture, and don't come off cheap (which would be entirely possible with this kind of material).
+The keys are a light plastic, matte like texture, and don't come off cheap (which would be entirely possible with this kind of material).

 Going from the Mac to the Windows layout of keys there are a number of noticeable differences, most of which I can adjust fairly easily, i.e. swapping of the @ and the ", backticks and slash positions and copy/paste being in a slightly different location compared to the Mac.